dermanu/NU-BCI/README.md

 The project was part of a Master thesis in Neuroscience at the Norges teknisk-naturvitenskapelige universitet and was conducted at the [NU-LAB](https://www.ntnu.edu/psychology/nulab#/view/about) under the supervision of Prof. Audrey van der Meer.
 No participant data is uploaded due to the regulations of Norges teknisk-naturvitenskapelige universitet.

 **BCI2000:**
 The online classification is based on [BCI2000](https://www.bci2000.org/mediawiki/index.php/Main_Page).
 The BCI2000 folder contains the batch and parameter file needed for the correct initiation of BCI2000 in the environment of the NU-LAB.
-The AmpServer soruce module worked for revision 6050.
+The AmpServer soruce module worked togehter with the EGI NA300 amplifier from revision 6050.

 **E-PRIME:**
 The E-Prime folder contains the upgraded stimulus paradigm programmed in E-Prime 2.
 It enables communication of the stimulus triggers to BCI2000 via UDP.